 An entity applies the amendments to changes in accounting policies and changes in accounting estimates that occur on or after January 1, 2023 with earlier adoption permitted.
-The amendments do not have a material impact on the Group.
+The amendments are not expected to have a material impact on the Group.

-· Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure of Accounting Policies
+Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure of Accounting Policies